 Tertiary Courses (T): A course which has been accepted by the ACT Board of Senior Secondary Studies as one which prepares students for higher education.
 Tertiary courses are awarded grades and course scores and can be counted towards a student’s Australian Tertiary Admission Rank (ATAR).

 Modified Course (M): An Accredited (A) course which has been modified to provide appropriate educational outcomes for students who satisfy specific disability criteria.

 Vocational Courses (V): A vocational program leads to a vocational Certificate or Statement of Attainment as defined by the Australian Qualifications Framework (AQF).
 The content of the vocational program is based on the competencies defined in the relevant Training Package and follows the Australian Quality Training Framework (AQTF).
-Vocational programs accredited by the Board may be classified as A, T, M, or C. Structured Workplace Learning (SWL), where students spend time in the workplace, may be part of a Vocational Education Course and are classified as W units.
+Vocational programs accredited by the Board may be classified as A, T, M, or C. Structured Workplace Learning (SWL), where students spend time in the workplace, may be part of a Vocational Education Course.

 Registered Courses (R): Registered (R) unit or course has gained College Board and BSSS approval.
 R courses and R units are usually designed to further the student’s social, cultural, sporting and/or personal development.
 R units may be registered with values which are multiples of 0.1 (i.e., 5.5 hours) of a standard unit.
 A Registered unit or course is only awarded a Pass (P) grade if completed satisfactorily.

 H Course (H): An ‘H’ classification is given to a Year 11 and 12 course, which is designed and accredited by an Australian higher education provider and where successful completion of the course will be recognised towards an undergraduate degree with that provider.
 H courses may contribute to a student’s ATAR calculation and the units may contribute to the college course.